 On October 31, 2017, Toronto was designated as a Creative City of Media Arts by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 Toronto is the first Canadian city to be designated a UNESCO Creative City of Media Arts for its leadership in film, music, digital media and forms of cultural expression using technology.

-"Having helped to start the creative cities movement, I am proud to announce today Toronto's entry into the UNESCO Creative Cities Network," said Mayor John Tory.
 "This designation affirms that we are an international hub for innovation and inspiration.
 It affirms that Toronto's creative communities enhance our quality of life and economic vitality.
 We are pleased to be able to broaden our global connections through UNESCO's initiatives."

 Created in 2004, the UCCN is organized into seven fields: crafts and folk art, design, film, gastronomy, literature, media arts and music.
 Toronto is the 10th city to be designated a UNESCO Media Arts City.
 Other designated cities include Austin, Texas; Tel-Aviv, Israel; and Dakar, Senegal.

 The designation is the result of a collaboration between the City and faculty from the University of Toronto and it is one of the ways that the City and the university will support existing and future relationships in order to achieve common goals, as outlined in a recent memorandum of understanding signed by the City and university.